 At this point if we see somebody drawing or painting in one of his works, it could be inferred he wanted to do sort of a self portrait, to represent himself.

-A self-representation as a statement (like in the Arch of Constantine image) or very likely a memory: in fact the drawing subjects I found always show a young man, even in the 1755 drawing kid that you may find at the top of the page.
+A self-representation as a statement (like in the Arch of Constantine image) or very likely a memory: in fact the drawing persons I found in Canaletto's paintings and drawings, always show a young man, even in the 1755 detail of the kid drawing in the shadow, with the dog at his side, that can be seen in the Architectural Capriccio here on the right.